 - 1/4 teaspoon lemon extract

 - In a medium bowl, whisk together the flour, baking powder, and salt.

 - In a large bowl, beat together the butter, sugar, and lemon zest until light and creamy.
-Beat in the egg.
+Beat in the egg and extract.
 Gradually beat in the flour mixture then stir in the coconut.
 Chill for at least 1 hour.